5 Million Firms, Zero Dominance: What Market Fragmentation Means for Your GTM Strategy

 For growth-stage B2B technology companies, three verticals within the consulting ecosystem present the strongest GTM opportunities:

-Mid-market consulting firms ($5M–$50M revenue) are caught between Big 4 incumbents and boutique specialists.
-Their differentiation is often limited to "our people are experienced" — which every competitor also claims.
+Mid-market consulting firms sit between top-tier incumbents and boutique specialists.
+With the top 50 firms controlling only 41% of a $205.6B US market, the long tail is massive — and what I keep seeing in the field is differentiation that boils down to "our people are experienced," which every competitor also claims (VerticalIQ, 2026a).
 Evidence-backed market positioning changes the conversation from "trust us" to "the data shows."

-Post-PMF SaaS companies ($2M–$20M ARR) typically build GTM ad-hoc.
+What I keep seeing in post-PMF SaaS companies ($2M–$20M ARR): GTM is built ad-hoc.
 Pricing is set once and never revisited with competitive data.
 Sales processes are founder-driven with no methodology.
-Investor materials lack the evidence rigor that survives due diligence.
+Investor materials lack the evidence rigor that survives due diligence — and that's risky, because Gartner finds 74% of B2B buyer teams experience unhealthy conflict during the decision process, with weak evidence amplifying the dysfunction (Gartner, 2025).

 The Implication